Using the CLI

 To create, preview, deploy and deal with a Decentraland scene you can either use

 - The Decentraland Editor

-Although the Editor is easier to use, the CLI allows you more flexibility, and can be easily used in automated processes.
+Although the Editor is easier to use, using the command line allows you more flexibility, and can be easily used in automated processes.

-📔 Note: The Editor uses the CLI behind the scenes.
+📔 Note: The Editor runs the same command-line operations behind the curtains.

 💡 Tip: See Instalation guide for instructions on how to install the Editor.

 To deal with the scene via the command line, please install the following dependencies before you run CLI commands with the scene:

 Initiate a new project #

 npx @dcl/sdk-commands init on an empty folder to populate it with the default files of a Decentraland project.